 - Joseph Bachar (Jacob Hellman): The Nuclear Option

-The six finalists are pictured here with their instructors.
+Above, the six finalists are pictured with their instructors.
 Front row from left to right: Irene Sarmiento, Alexa Rosen, Jennifer Wang, Delaney Bignell.
 Back row from left to right: Liz Koemets, Angie Ferris, Marty Strey, Luke Holmaas, Nate Kruse, Joseph Bachar, Jacob Hellman.

 Semifinalists speakers included Dominic Ritacco, Alicia Lorta, Ben Kizaric, Yoyo Yin, Brianne Connors, Brett Grulkowski, Claire Birchenough, Logan Boettcher, Makenna Lay, Hailey Feinzig, Keegan Campbell, and Rosie Rogers.